iotJumpway/Oculus-Examples/Rift/vrAIretail/README.md

 ![Create Unreal Engine Project](../../images/new-project.png)

 The first stage is for us to create a new Unreal Engine 4 project, as mentioned earlier I have used 4.19.2.
-I decided not to start the project with Starter Content, but to import the starter content after, the reason for this was, at least for me, that when I imported it when creating the projects, more maps etc were created.
+I decided not to start the project with Starter Content, but to import the starter content after, the reason for this was at least for me when I imported it when creating the projects more maps etc were created.

 ## Add Starter Content